 John Ashby Conway taught design at the School of Drama for 40 years and retired in 1975.
 He was the original designer of the Penthouse Theater.
 Upon his death in 1987, a memorial scholarship was set in his name and overseen by his widow, Dorothy.

-Recipient: Chih-Hung Shao (rising 3rd year MFA design student)
+Recipient: Brandon Riel (2nd year MFA design student)

 The James R. Crider Undergraduate Fund for Costume Design